codership/documentation/galeracluster/source/documentation/install-mariadb.rst

 Once you've done this, MariaDB Galera Cluster will be installed on your server.
 You'll need to repeat this process for each node in your cluster.

 .. note:: If you installed MariaDB Galera Cluster over an existing stand-alone instance of MariaDB, there are some additional steps that you'll need to take to update your system to the new database server.
-For more information on this, see :doc:`migration`.
+For more information on this, see :doc:`../training/tutorials/migration`.